HamdyElzanqali/BleedingFixer-Aseprite-Love2d/README.md

 to use simply open the tilesheet and go to file/script/bleedingFixerLove2d <br />
 set your tile width and height. <br />

-You can become a patreon if you want :3
+You can become a [Patreon](https://www.patreon.com/HamdyElzonqali) if you want :3

 Have Fun <3